vonmutinda/crafted/README.md

 ## Crafted - All about Golang & Microservices
-Let's built a ROBUST microservice as possible.
-Bringing on board all possible awesome technologies on board.
+Let's built a microservice as ROBUST as possible.
+Bringing on-board all possible awesome technologies.

-I like simple and that's exactly how we'll do this. ```go #LetThereBeEXCELLENCE```
+I like simple and that's exactly how we'll do this. ```#LetThereBeEXCELLENCE```.
+Collaboration is totally welcome.
+It's a great way of learning new stuff along the way.

 ## Description